Friday, December 31, 2021

 The Great Commission is Jesus' last earthly message to his disciples in the Gospel of Matthew.
 While Jesus still leads and guides, this is the message he wants his disciples to remember as his parting command.
 This is his final message.
 He stresses emphatically that it is based on his authority over everyone and everything and everywhere.
 What is that message?
 GO AND MAKE DISCIPLES!

-Notice Jesus doesn't want us running all over the place telling about him.
+Notice Jesus doesn't just want us going everywhere telling about him.
 Notice he doesn't just want us baptizing everyone we see.
 Notice he doesn't just want us to teach others to follow him.
 He wants us to do all three!
-Go, baptize, and teach to obey so they will be my disciples, too!
-If we heed these marching orders, if we get out of the shadow of our church buildings and culture, he will go with us!
+He says go, baptize, and teach to obey so they too will be his disciples!
+When we heed these marching orders, when we get out of the shadow of our church buildings and culture, he will go with us!
 That's it.
 That's Jesus' one last word.
 It's also our first word!

 Almighty God, I know you sent Jesus so the world could be saved.
-I know that means more than just them hearing about Jesus.
+I know that means more than them just hearing about Jesus.
 I know you want people to be true followers, to be disciples.
-So forgive us, Father, for the times we have procrastinated because we worried the job was too big, too hard, too expensive, and too personally demanding.
-We will try, I will try, to be more excited and generous with sharing the Gospel with others in this coming year.
+So forgive us, Father, for the times we have procrastinated because we worried the job was too big, too hard, too expensive, or too demanding personally.
+We will try, I will try, to be more excited and generous with sharing the Good News with others in this coming year.
 I know as I do, Jesus will go with me.
 So may this next year be to your glory and to Jesus' honor and praise!
-In the mighty name of Jesus I pray.
+In the mighty name of Jesus, I pray.
 Amen.

 Scripture quotations are taken from the Holy Bible, New Living Translation, copyright ©1996, 2004, 2007, 2013, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers, Inc., Carol Stream, Illinois 60188.
 All rights reserved.